 Financial instruments that potentially subject the Company to concentrations of credit risk consist of cash deposits and cash equivalents, marketable securities, derivative instruments and accounts receivable.
-All of the Company's cash, cash equivalents, marketable securities and derivative instruments are maintained by major financial institutions.
+All of the Company's cash and cash equivalents, restricted cash, marketable securities and derivative instruments are maintained by major financial institutions.